Mateen-Ahmad/Python-Practice/README.md

 # Python-Practice
-Here I will be palying with python thrugh basic algorithms.
+Here I will be palying with python through basic algorithms.